joinpursuit/Pursuit-Core-Job-Readiness/README.md

 ## Resumes, LinkedIn, Cover Letters
 All resumes, LinkedIn profiles and cover letters will be assessed by Program Managers based on the relevant [rubrics](https://docs.google.com/document/d/119-wkCGEiGjR8iqf74Fys2BVRopvATN2nTKiOgbx6F4) with all scores updated in Canvas ongoing.

+## Professionalism Red Flags
+In addition to meeting the requirements for technical and professional certifications, Fellows must also show consistent professional behavior.
+Professionalism red flags include, but are not limited to:

+* consistent tardiness/absences,
+* unprofessional communication,
+* major struggles with teamwork.

+Fellows who fail to show consistent professionalism will be placed on an Performance Improvement Plan (PIP) of approximately 2-4 weeks to demonstrate improved professionalism, including completing any necessary actions (resubmission of projects, direct conversation with parties involved in conflict, etc.).
+Failure to demonstrate improvements will result in a separation.

+## Certification!
+When a Fellow is fully job certified, they'll receive an email from the Program team outlining next steps to transition to the employment team.